alvie978/Bitcoin-Studies/README.md

 *   **Google Colab** for the Jupyter Notebook environment.
 *   **Tableau** for creating the interactive dashboard.

+## 📝 Results

+* Bitcoin prices show significant fluctuations over time, confirming the volatility of cryptocurrency markets.

+* Historical price trends reveal periods of rapid growth and decline, which may inform trading decisions.

+* Exploratory analysis highlights seasonal or time-based patterns, suggesting predictable market behaviors.

+* Visualization of price trends provides clear insights for investors and analysts.

+## 💡 Recommendations

+* Monitor historical price trends to anticipate market movements.

+* Use data visualizations to communicate market volatility to stakeholders or potential investors.

+* Focus on time-based trading strategies to optimize investment decisions.

+* Continue updating the dataset for ongoing analysis, as cryptocurrency markets change rapidly.

 ## 📊 Files Included
 *   **`Bitcoin.ipynb`**: A Jupyter Notebook (created with Google Colab) containing the Python code for data analysis, statistical comparisons, and visualizations.
 *   **`Bitcoin dashboard.twbx`**: An interactive Tableau dashboard that visualizes key findings, trends, and comparisons from the dataset.